SettleMint

 After deployment

-• Your new asset appears under Asset management in the sidebar, listed under its asset class (e.g., Fixed income > Bonds)
+• Your new asset appears under Asset management in the sidebar, listed under its asset class, such as Fixed income > Bonds.

-• Pricing and classification verifications are issued to the asset's identity
+• The platform issues pricing and classification verifications to the asset's identity.

-• The asset remains paused unless you selected the summary option to unpause it during creation
+• The asset remains paused unless you selected the unpause option on the summary step during creation.

 Activating the asset